sherlock-audit/2022-11-float-capital-judging/README.md

-# Issue M-3: Protocol won't work with `USDC` even though it is a token specifically mentioned in the docs
+# Issue M-4: Protocol won't work with `USDC` even though it is a token specifically mentioned in the docs

 Source: https://github.com/sherlock-audit/2022-11-float-capital-judging/issues/21

 ## Found by
-ctf\_sec, pashov, 0x52
+pashov, ctf\_sec, 0x52

 ## Summary
 The protocol has requirements for values (for example 1e18) that would be too big if used with a 6 decimals token like `USDC` - `USDC` is mentioned as a token that will be used in the docs